Let us consider how to provoke one another to love and good works. Hebrews 10:24

 for the belt that is always around him.

-of those who speak evil against my soul.
+of those who speak evil against me.

 21 But deal with me, O God, the Lord, for your name’s sake,

-because your loving kindness is good, deliver me;
+because your loving kindness is good, deliver me,

 22 for I am poor and needy.